3 21 polytope

 In 7-dimensional geometry, the 321 polytope is a uniform 7-polytope, constructed within the symmetry of the E7 group.
 It was discovered by Thorold Gosset, published in his 1900 paper.
-He called it an 7-ic semi-regular figure.
+He called it a 7-ic semi-regular figure.

 Its Coxeter symbol is 321, describing its bifurcating Coxeter-Dynkin diagram, with a single ring on the end of one of the 3-node sequences.